cle-b/httpdbg/README.md

 # httpdbg

-`httpdbg` is a tool for Python developers to easily debug the HTTP(S) client requests in a Python program.
+`httpdbg` is a tool for Python developers to easily debug the HTTP(S) client and server requests in a Python program.

 To use it, execute your program using the `pyhttpdbg` command instead of `python` and that's it.
 Open a browser to `http://localhost:4909` to view the requests: